-Cyprus’s Citizenship through Investment Programme grants a Cypriot passport to anyone who invests at least $2.5m in the country, mainly through real estate investments.
+Cyprus’s Citizenship through Investment Program is giving a Cypriot passport to any individual who invests at least $2.5m on a property in the country.